Oliver-CI/selenium-demo/slides/slides/06-advanced/02-decorators.md

-## Webdriver Decorators
+## Webdriver Decorators & Interface

-Used to add more complex functionality to the Webdriver
+Used to unlock more complex functionality to the Webdriver

-- Actions
+- Actions (Decorator)
-- EventListener
+- EventListener (Decorator)
+- Screenshots (Interface)

 ---